 As opposed to following up American technology, Japanese firms like Panasonic and Toyota have developed intellectual property edge in this critical technology.
-On the other hand, in addition to acquiring an intellectual property edge, China has taken control on deposits and the refinement facilities of raw materials for making a lithium-ion battery.
-Recent data indicates that China controls world’s 80% raw material refining, 77% cell capacity, and 60% component manufacturing.
+On the other hand, in addition to acquiring an intellectual property edge, China has taken control of deposits and the refinement facilities of raw materials for making a lithium-ion battery.
+Recent data indicates that China controls the world’s 80% raw material refining, 77% cell capacity, and 60% component manufacturing.

 Mobile communication and 5G

 In the age of the fourth industrial revolution, low latency wireless communication is critical for ensuring real-time communication between physical devices.
 These devices range from automobiles to industrial robots, commonly known as the internet of things (IoTs).
-As opposed to catching up with American and European technologies, China has established a leadership role in new technology core—5G.
+As opposed to catching up with American and European technologies, China has established a leadership role in the new technology core—5G.
 China’s Huawei has the highest number of 5G patents.
 China’s leadership role will likely cause disruption to the wireless communication industry landscape.

-Due to the availability of low cost and high performing software, wireless internet connectivity, and ease of developing software, both economic and technology feasibilities in adding AI features to machines has been increasing.
+Due to the availability of low cost and high performing software, wireless internet connectivity, and ease of developing software, both economic and technology feasibilities in adding AI features to machines have been increasing.
 In the course of supporting incremental features, AI has the possibility to grow as a major technology core.
-Although Microsoft and IBM have lead positions in AI patent-holding, Japanese companies dominate the top 10 AI patent receiving.
+Although Microsoft and IBM have leadership positions in AI patent-holding, Japanese companies dominate the top 10 AI patent receiving.
 On the other hand, Chinese firms, universities, and R&D labs are dominating AI scientific publications.